Medically reviewed by Kristin Hall, FNP

 However, done the right way, letting your partner know that you have herpes doesn’t have to be a stressful or negative experience, and they should know that dating someone with HSV-2 or HSV-1 is still worthwhile.

 First, before you disclose to anyone that you have herpes, it’s important to check which type of the herpes virus you’re infected with.
 Our guide to herpes tests covers the most common herpes testing methods and explains how you can get tested to see if you have HSV-1 or HSV-2.

-If you have HSV-1 and only develop herpes sores on your lips, disclosing your status to your sexual partner is fairly straightforward.
-After all, upwards of 50% of the population under 50 years of age has HSV-1, meaning there’s a good chance that your partner as has the virus.
+If you have HSV-1 and only develop herpes sores on your lips, disclosing your status to your sexual partner should be fairly straightforward.
+After all, upwards of 50 percent of the population under 50 years of age has HSV-1, meaning there’s a good chance that your partner also has the virus.

 If you have HSV-2 or an HSV-1 infection that affects your genitals, disclosing your status could be more challenging.
 The best approach is to explain how common herpes is (our list of herpes statistics can be useful here) and focus on how manageable and mild the virus typically is.

 It’s also important to explain how the herpes virus spreads, and how safe sex practices such as using condoms or dental dams in combination with suppressive herpes medication like valacyclovir can help lower the risk of spreading the virus.

 Instead, choose a natural moment in conversation to quickly, clearly and casually explain your situation.
 Share statistics about how common herpes is and stay upbeat — statistically speaking, there’s a chance your partner might also have been waiting to tell you the same thing.